tmalamut/PHP-Project/README.md

 * User authentication
   * Does not allow user to add content and view management page if not logged in.
   * Allows user to update and delete their own content.
 Update form is pre-populated with user's previous entries.

+ * Logout page
+   * Confirms that user has logged out.

 * Public page
   * Allows everyone to view all current entires posted by users.
 Updated when users update and/or delete their content.